ancailliau/KAOSTools/readme.md

 ## Licence

-The KAOSFormalTools software has been developed by Antoine Cailliau (Institute of Information and Communication Technologies, Electronics and Applied Mathematics – ICTEAM, UCL) under an open-source MIT license.
+The KAOSTools software has been developed by Antoine Cailliau (Institute of Information and Communication Technologies, Electronics and Applied Mathematics – ICTEAM, UCL) under an open-source MIT license.
 For any question about licensing or usage in commercial or academic products, you can contact the Louvain